 Schnader’s Art Law team provides diverse legal services to the fine art and performing art markets through an interdisciplinary approach that efficiently and effectively fulfills our clients’ needs.
-The team draws from a number of Schnader’s practice groups, including corporate, finance, litigation, intellectual property, non-profit and trusts and estates.
-Our art-based clients include artists, galleries, dealers, wealth managers, financial advisers, municipalities, performing art houses, museums, trusts, estates, lenders and family offices.
+The team draws from a number of Schnader’s practice groups, including corporate, finance, litigation, intellectual property, non-profit, and trusts and estates.
+Our art-based clients include artists, galleries, dealers, auction houses, wealth managers, financial advisers, art funds, municipalities, performing art houses, recording studios, museums, institutions of higher education, design and recording arts academies, culture centers, trusts, estates, lenders, and family offices.

 - A $525 million non-recourse debt facility in the first securitization to use a new asset class–theatrical film rights–as collateral.

 - A $100 million credit facility for a specialty lender and six of its affiliates which enabled the lender to establish and fund an asset-based lending program secured by fine art with a western regional bank.

 - A $12 million loan facility for two Los Angeles art collectors secured by 35 contemporary artworks located in seven U.S. locations.
 The art included works by Jeff Koons, Takashi Murakami, Yoshitomo Nara, Julian Schnabel and others.

 - A credit facility for a Bermudian specialty lender and its affiliates which enabled the lender to establish and fund a fine art finance program with a Bermudian bank.

 - A loan to a Los Angeles-based art advisor for the purchase of a 2006 work by Damien Hirst from the Gagosian Gallery.